Welcome to our 100 part series on the history of British Airways and its predecessor airlines.

 85. The workhorse of BA’s short-haul fleet in the 1980s and 1990s, The Boeing 757.

-84. When BA gave away every single seat on every international flight to and from the UK in 1991 in The World’s Biggest Offer.
+84. Faced with depressed demand after the 1990 Gulf War, BA gave away every single seat on every international flight to and from the UK on one day in 1991 in The World’s Biggest Offer.

 82. Club World London City, launched in 2009, BA’s all business class service from London City to New York JFK.